phalt/blog/content/post/a-new-job-in-tech.md

 Learn how your new team works.

 Start contributing value, not just through writing code.
 Figure out how you can help your team members too.

-bing another developer and drawing an entity relationship diagram on a whiteboard.

-It will help you understand the important parts of the system.
-You should use this time to ask questions.
-Make no assumptions about how things work.

-## Complete a small task